izgzhen/iris-coq/ProofMode.md

 Separating logic specific tactics
 ---------------------------------

 - `iFrame "H0 ...
 Hn"` : cancel the hypotheses `H0 ...
 Hn` in the goal.
+When
+  `iFrame` is called without arguments, it attempts to frame all spatial hypotheses.
 - `iCombine "H1" "H2" as "H"` : turns `H1 : P1` and `H2 : P2` into
   `H : P1 ★ P2`.